Real mode

 Real mode, also called real address mode, is an operating mode of all x86-compatible CPUs.
 The mode gets its name from the fact that addresses in real mode always correspond to real locations in memory.
 Real mode is characterized by a 20-bit segmented memory address space (giving 1 MB of addressable memory) and unlimited direct software access to all addressable memory, I/O addresses and peripheral hardware.
 Real mode provides no support for memory protection, multitasking, or code privilege levels.

-Before the release of the 80286, which introduced protected mode, real mode was the only available mode for x86 CPUs; and for backward compatibility, all x86 CPUs start in real mode when reset, though it is possible to emulate real mode on other systems when starting on other modes.
+Before the introduction of protected mode with the release of the 80286, real mode was the only available mode for x86 CPUs; and for backward compatibility, all x86 CPUs start in real mode when reset, though it is possible to emulate real mode on other systems when starting in other modes.